Carthage: Constitution of state

 In 196, following the Second Punic War (218–201), Hannibal, still greatly admired as a Barcid military leader, was elected suffet.
 When his reforms were blocked by a financial official about to become a judge for life, Hannibal rallied the populace against the 104 judges.
 He proposed a one-year term for the 104, as part of a major civic overhaul.
 Additionally, the reform included a restructuring of the city's revenues, and the fostering of trade and agriculture.
 The changes rather quickly resulted in a noticeable increase in prosperity.
 Yet his incorrigible political opponents cravenly went to Rome, to charge Hannibal with conspiracy, namely, plotting war against Rome in league with Antiochus the Hellenic ruler of Syria.
-Although the Roman Scipio Africanus resisted such manoeuvre, eventually intervention by Rome forced Hannibal to leave Carthage.
+Although the Roman Scipio Africanus resisted such maneuver, eventually intervention by Rome forced Hannibal to leave Carthage.
 Thus, corrupt city officials efficiently blocked Hannibal in his efforts to reform the government of Carthage.

 Mago (6th century) was King of Carthage; the head of state, war leader, and religious figurehead.
 His family was considered to possess a sacred quality.
 Mago's office was somewhat similar to that of a pharaoh, but although kept in a family it was not hereditary, it was limited by legal consent.
 Picard, accordingly, believes that the council of elders and the popular assembly are late institutions.
 Carthage was founded by the king of Tyre who had a royal monopoly on this trading venture.
 Thus it was the royal authority stemming from this traditional source of power that the King of Carthage possessed.
 Later, as other Phoenician ship companies entered the trading region, and so associated with the city-state, the King of Carthage had to keep order among a rich variety of powerful merchants in their negotiations among themselves and over risky commerce across the Mediterranean.
 Under these circumstance, the office of king began to be transformed.
 Yet it was not until the aristocrats of Carthage became wealthy owners of agricultural lands in Africa that a council of elders was institutionalized at Carthage.